Tuggummi/TPF/README.md

 First things first, welcome!
 Welcome to my framework.
 For now, there isn't much to start at, though this framework already is necessary for a FiveM Server.
 In the future this framework will evolve into something much bigger, but only if it is appreciated.
-I will be using this on my server, obviously, so any error that I encounter I will try to solve as fast as possible and upload it as well.
+I will be using this on my server, so any error that I encounter I will try to solve as fast as possible and upload it as well.

 If you would happen to experience random crashes or any error overall, please contact me via discord.
 I will look into it as fast as humanly possible and solve it.